 These usually won’t cost more than about $30 and can be found at your home garden store or online.

 Home test kits offer readings in about 10 minutes, while a company takes 3-4 days to get the results back to you.

 If nitrogen levels are low, you need to add nitrogen back into the soil, and you likely have the tools to do this right in your home with natural compost.

 Banana peels, coffee grounds, and eggshells all release nitrogen.
 Simply mix it with your soil, which should help raise the levels.

 If you don’t want to go the DIY route, a fertilizer should do the trick.
 Be sure to talk with the employees at a home garden store to ensure you purchase the right fertilizer for your problem.

 Did your results come back showing that your soil has too much nitrogen?
 Mulching and leaching your garden is the easiest way to lift the nitrogen out and achieve a balanced level.

 This works by pushing the nitrogen down deeper into the soil, so unless you have deep-rooted plants it should be further from the reach of their roots.

-To leach your garden, you will want to clear the excess debris in the surrounding area.
+You will want to clear the excess debris in the surrounding area to leach your garden.
 After you’ve done this, soak the soil enough that it reaches a few inches below the surface.

 You will want to keep the soil fully saturated at this depth for a few days in order to encourage nitrogen runoff.